Medical missions: China

-In the 1830s an American missionary to China named E. C. Bridgman noticed that Western medicine was more effective at removing eye cataracts than Chinese medicine.
+In the 1830s an American missionary to China named Elijah Coleman Bridgman noticed that Western medicine was more effective at removing eye cataracts than Chinese medicine.
 At his request, the American Board of Commissioners for Foreign Missions sent Peter Parker to China in 1834 as the first Protestant medical missionary.
 Western medicine provided a means by which Parker could gain access to parts of Chinese society that were otherwise closed off to missionaries.
 More American doctors followed suit and, in 1838, founded the world's first society for medical missions: the Medical Missionary Society of China.
 In 1841 Parker visited Edinburgh, Scotland, and appealed to a number of the city's leading doctors.
 His presentation resulted in the establishment of the Edinburgh Medical Missionary Society which was the first medical mission society in Europe.

 India

 Under the British, India made use of medical missionaries for its public health initiatives, notably including the work by Ernest Muir and others to improve treatment and prevention of Hansen's disease (leprosy).

 An example of a Medical Missionary is Mrs Elizabeth Maria Bryant (nee Caple), whose obituary was published on December 6, 1956.
 Mrs Bryant was born in East Huntspill, Somerset in 1870 and worked in West Godaveri, Andhra Pradesh from 1901 until 1946.